-The 1900 switch has only 12 or 24 10BaseT ports and comes with one or two FastEthernet ports.
+The 1900 switch has only 12 or 24 10BaseT ports and comes with one or two Fast Ethernet ports.
 You can only set the duplex on the 1900 switch, as the ports are all fixed speeds.
 Use the duplex command in interface configuration.

-In the switch output below, notice the options available on the Fast-Ethernet ports.
+In this switch output, notice the options available on the Fast-Ethernet ports:

 '''

 Todd1900EN(config)#int f0/26

 Todd1900EN(config-if)#duplex ?

-Enable auto duplex configuration
+auto Enable auto duplex configuration

-auto

-full

-Force full duplex operation
+full Force full duplex operation

 full-flow-control Force full duplex with flow control

-half

-Force half duplex operation
+half Force half duplex operation

 Todd1900EN(config-if)#duplex full

 '''

-Table B.1 shows the different duplex options available on the 1900 switches.
-The 1900 FastEthernet ports default to auto duplex, which means they will try to auto detect the duplex the other end is running.
+Table B.1 shows the duplex options available on the 1900 switches.
+The 1900 Fast Ethernet ports default to auto duplex, which means they will try to auto-detect the duplex the other end is running.
 This may or may not work.
-It is a good rule of thumb to set the duplex to half on a Fast-Ethernet port.
+It is a good rule of thumb to set the duplex to half on a Fast Ethernet port.